 There are possible positive effects on the SEA objectives relating to the water environment, biodiversity and soil (Objectives 10, 11 and 12 respectively) as a result of a reduction in diffuse pollution on key receptors; however, the significance of these effects are uncertain at this stage.

-Depending on the source and type of materials/natural resources used to construct any new infrastructure, there is potential for negative effects on natural resource requirements (SEA Objective 9).
+Depending on the source and type of materials/natural resources used to construct any new infrastructure, there is potential for negative effects on natural resource requirements (Objective 9).
 As such, it is recommended that further environmental assessment be undertaken as the recommendation develops to identify areas for re-use of construction materials, adhering with circular economy principles.

 Depending on the location and nature of the terminals and facilities, there is potential for negative environmental effects during construction and operation of the improvements, particularly on water, biodiversity, soil, cultural heritage and landscape and visual amenity (Objectives 10 to 14).
 It is therefore recommended that further environmental assessment is undertaken when the locations of new infrastructure are identified in order to identify potentially significant location-specific environmental effects and mitigation where appropriate.